 We hope you enjoy tucking into our fresh green bean casserole!

 - In a large pot of salted boiling water cook the potatoes until a knife easily cuts through them, about 6-8 minutes.12 oz potato

 - Take the potatoes out and add the green beans and allow them to boil until they have reached a strong green color, are cooked but still have a crunchy texture, about 4 minutes.
 Reserve until needed.14.5 oz green beans

 - Meanwhile, prepare the crispy topping: in a small non-stick pan add ½ tbsp of olive oil, the thinly sliced garlic cloves and chopped almonds.
-Fry at medium-low heat until the garlic slices have a light golden brown color.1 tbsp olive oil, 1 garlic clove, 1 ½ tbsp almonds
+Fry at medium-low heat until the garlic slices have a light golden brown color.1 tbsp olive oil, 1 clove garlic, 1 ½ tbsp almonds

 - Increase the heat to medium and add the panko and ¼ tsp salt; cook until the panko is golden brown.
 Reserve until needed.¼ cup panko style breadcrumbs